PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 ## Proxy

-The [proxy folder](proxy/) contains a sample project showing how API calls to mbed Cloud can be proxied to allow injection of an API key header.
+The [proxy folder](proxy/) contains a sample project showing how API calls to Mbed Cloud can be proxied to allow injection of an API key header.
 This enables the production of a single-page web application using the minified JavaScript bundles _without_ the API key in use being visible to the client.

 __Note:__ The proxy requires the `express` server to be installed.
 Please do this by running `$ npm install express`.